xebia-functional/Unwrapped/docs/SIP.md

 - Reduces indirection and allocations that arise through higher-order functions used extensively in `map`, `flatMap`, and others.
 - Can interop with other libraries and frameworks that offer custom fiber scheduling and cancellation strategies.

+In addition to this proposal and in the hope that more people get to try this, the team at 47 Degrees has started working on the needed compiler changes, a compiler plugin and library to bring this implementation to Scala 3.
+We plan to release it in the near future based on feedback from the Scala community.

-Looking forward to your thoughts and feedback, thank you for reading this far! :pray:
+Looking forward to your thoughts, and thank you for reading this far! :pray: